 The RIASEC system of coding of interests and occupations is based on vocational personality typologies (Holland, 1992).
 McCrae and Costa (1997), in their study of the five-factor model (FFM) of personality traits with samples representing diverse cultures and the five families of languages, found structural similarities and concluded that personality structure is a human universal.
 Using multidimensional scaling (MDS) procedures, Day and Rounds (1998) found similar RIASEC structuring among racial and ethnic minorities and theoretically related the universality of their vocational interest findings to the personality structure findings of McCrae and Costa (1997).
 Concept mapping as a descriptive research strategy can provide spatial representations showing the interrelatedness of elements on multiple dimensions (Kruskal & Wish, 1978; Goodyear, Tracey, Claiborn, Lichenberg, & Wampold, 2005).
 The relationship of RIASEC letter codes has been traditionally represented on a hexagon, and a mostly predictable relationship between adjacent, alternate, and opposite letter codes has been reported (Holland, 1992).
-The adjacent letters on the hexagon-RI, IA, AS, SE, EC, and CR-are equidistant and most related; the alternate letters on the hexagon-RA, IS, AE, SC, EA, and CI-are equidistant with an intermediate relationship; and the opposite letters on the hexagon-RS, IE, and CA-are equidistant and are the least related (Round & Tracey, 1993).
+The adjacent letters on the hexagon-RA, IS, AE, SC, EA, and CI-are equidistant and most related; the alternate letters on the hexagon-RA, IS, AE, SC, EA, and CA-are equidistant and are the least related (Round & Tracey, 1993).
 See Figure 1.
-The letter code relationships have consistently produced circular type patterns, a circumplex hexagonal model, or a quasi circumplex model (Armstrong, Hubert, & Rounds, 2003; Armstrong, Smith, Donnay, & Rounds, 2004).
+The letter code relationships have consistently produce circular type patterns, a circumplex hexagonal model, or a quasi circumplex model (Armstrong, Hubert, & Rounds, 2003; Armstrong, Smith, Donnay, & Rounds, 2004).